mercedes-benz/DnA/docs/Install.md

 ```
 **Attachment scan**

+To scan the attachments free from malicious code  you can use the malware scan service .
+We are creating malware scan as a service by abstracting the [clamav service](https://github.com/Cisco-Talos/clamav)

-To scan the attachments in solution , set the respective values to the below parameters in the values.yaml.
+To use this service, set the respective values to the below parameters in the values.yaml.

 Open the website http://localhost:7179 in your browser and go to `myservices->malwarescan -> Genrate the apikey` and copy the application key and application id.
 ```